 The heavy human traffic has also attracted many beggars and other desperate people, both Jewish and non-Jewish, who come hoping for some alms from the generous worshipers.
 The synagogue also serves as a makeshift place where local food establishments leave food for the poor to collect.

 While many residents also work in Manhattan or in northern Brooklyn, often riding to work on the buses of locally organized lines, many work locally in Boro Park.
 In addition to the religious industries mentioned above, schools also employ many residents.
-Many also work in accounting and ecommerce.
-Peddling wares on Amazon has become a huge business.
+Many also work in accounting and e-commerce.
+Peddling wares on Amazon has become a huge business (NYT, Buzz Feed).
 Most notable is a building at the border of Boro Park on 37th St. and 14th Ave., known now as Brooklyn Square, where a block-long industrial size building was converted into hundreds of offices.

 Both rich and poor choose to settle in Boro Park for the cultural and religious accommodations, such as specific schools, kosher supermarkets, restaurants and other religious services.
 This creates a unique economic reality: The super-rich live cheek-by-jowl with their desperately poor neighbors, who sometimes become invisible because everyone wears similar clothing as per Chassidic custom.

-One could arrive in Boro Park on a Saturday to find all the stores closed with their shutters down in observance of the sabbath.
+You could arrive in Boro Park on a Saturday to find all the stores closed with their shutters down in observance of the Sabbath.
 The same goes for Jewish holidays, when everything shuts down.
 On the other hand, Sunday feels like a regular day--schools are open, and almost all banks and even the Post Office and Public Library are open.